Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### News
 <ul style="list-style: none;">
 <li> June 04, 2020: Talk at FSU on Early Classification.</li>
-    <li> May 15, 2020: New KDD paper on Early Multi<li>label Classification.</li>
+<li> May 15, 2020: New KDD paper on Early Multi-label Classification.</li>
-    <li> April 04, 2020: New ACL paper on the [Interpretability of Attention Mechanisms for classification](files/acl20.pdf).</li>
+<li> April 04, 2020: New ACL paper on the <a href="files/acl20.pdf">Interpretability of Attention Mechanisms for classification</a>.</li>
 <li> Feb 26, 2020: New HEALTHINF paper on interpretability in C. Diff. predictions with machine learning won best poster.</li>
 <li> Nov 19, 2019: Talk at WPI on Selective Neuron Activation in RNNs.</li>
 <li> Oct 16, 2019: Two new papers at IEEE BigData on classifying series of clinical note series and trainable decay in attention mechanisms for clinical notes.</li>
 <li> Sep 16, 2019: Talk at University of Minnesota on Early Classification.</li>
 <li> May 10, 2019: Talk at Northeastern University's New England Machine Learning day poster session.</li>
-    <li> April 29, 2019: New KDD paper on [Early Classificaiton](files/kdd19.pdf).</li>
+<li> April 29, 2019: New KDD paper on <a href="files/kdd19.pdf">Early Classificaiton</a>.</li>
 </ul>

 ### Interests